Decoding RWA Tokenized U.S. Treasuries: Functional Dissection and Address Role Inference: Address Role Predictive Modeling

-We aggregate transactions from three representative tokenized real-world assets (RWAs): USDY (Ethereum), BENJI (excluding stellar), and BUIDL.
-These RWS U.S treasury tokens were selected due to their active cross-chain circulation, institutional provenance, and higher visibility and density of human-readable annotations within community-maintained labeling available sources, making them suitable for semi-supervised role inference.
-We extract the naming tags for each address using Dune SQL from the metadata of Dune \textit{labels.addresses} table \footnote{https://dune.com/data/labels.addresses}: an open, curated repository of community-submitted and platform-extracted multi-chain address labels.
-Each entry includes fields such as \textit{name}, \textit{address}, \textit{blockchian}, \textit{source}, \textit{contributor}, etc. We use the \textit{name} field in the table, which is the naming tags, then apply a set of regular-expression-based rules over the name field to assign coarse-grained functional roles.
+We aggregate transactions from three representative tokenized real-world assets (RWAs): USDY (Ethereum), BENJI (excluding Stellar), and BUIDL.
+These RWA U.S. Treasury tokens were chosen for their active cross-chain circulation, institutional provenance \cite{madhavji2025real}, and relatively more dense community-labeled annotations, making them well-suited for semi-supervised role inference.
+We extract the naming tags for each address using Dune SQL from the metadata of Dune \textit{labels.addresses} \cite{dune_labels_addresses}: a curated repository of community-submitted and platform-extracted multi-chain address labels.
+Each entry includes fields such as \textit{name}, \textit{address}, \textit{blockchain}, \textit{source}, \textit{contributor}, etc. We utilize the \textit{name} field in the table, which contains the naming tags, then apply a set of regular-expression-based rules over the name field to assign coarse-grained functional roles.
 These rules approximate the aforementioned financial behavioural classes.
-Table~\ref{tab:labeling-rules} summarizes the pattern-matching logic used to infer each role:

-In total, the sampled dataset contains 10,055 transactions between 2023-09-18 and 2025-04-23, covering 815 unique addresses observed as senders or recipients.
+Table~\ref{tab:labeling-rules} summarizes the pattern-matching logic used to infer each role: In total, the sampled dataset contains 10,055 transactions between 2023-09-18 and 2025-04-23, covering 815 unique addresses observed as senders or recipients.
 Using this labeling scheme, we label the address set into four classes: 520 \textit{Trader}, 33 \textit{Bot}, 44 \textit{Treasury}, and 218 \textit{Other}.
-These labels serve as training targets for our predictive modeling pipeline, allowing us to benchmark role inference performance under weak supervision.
+These labels serve as training targets for our predictive modeling pipeline, also allowing us to evaluate role inference performance under supervision.